mortonne/psifr/docs/guide/order.rst

 Finally, we must define distance bins.
 Here, we use 10 bins with equally spaced distance percentiles.
-Note that, when calculating distance percentiles, we use the :py:func:`squareform` function to get only the non-diagonal entries.
+Note that, when calculating distance percentiles, we use the :py:func:`~scipy.spatial.distance.squareform` function to get only the non-diagonal entries.

 .. ipython:: python